danpaulgo/s_and_p_analyzer/README.md

 After installation, run `sp500_analyzer` and choose from one of the seven menu options

+** When using the "Market crash info" function, make sure to read through the given instructions in order to define your own stock market crash parameters

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.